 n to step through each expression and see the inline result.

-Switch to Emacs Edit mode for full menu
+Evil key conflict - switch to Emacs Edit mode for full menu

 C-z after starting cider-debug to use